Cocktail Pools, Plunge Pools and Spools

 A cocktail pool is a smaller version of a traditional swimming pool.
 They are often called compact pools.
 They provide a solution for homeowners with limited space for a full-sized pool.

-They’re usually around 12 feet by 14 feet, and about four to five feet in depth.
+They’re usually around 12 feet by 14 feet and about four to five feet deep.
 A small cocktail pool is less than 400 square feet.

-Despite the size, you won’t have to compromise on the added features.
-Once well-designed, you can incorporate these into your cocktail pool just as with a full-size pool.
+You won’t have to compromise on the added features despite the size.
+Once well-designed, you can incorporate these into your cocktail pool as with a full-size pool.
 The sky is the limit when it comes to design options.

-Small pools with fewer options can cost $5,000.
-While high-end ones can cost as much as $50,000.
+Small pools with fewer options can cost much less.
+In contrast, high-end ones can cost as much more.
 It all depends on the materials and design you choose.

 A cocktail pool is sometimes referred to as a cocktail spool pool.
 Both combine similar features.